Kinship Circle

 In addition, we received an Emergency Declaration Assistance notice that requests our aid at two Monmouth, NJ evacuee shelters with animals.
 We’re assembling standby teams, if more help is needed elsewhere in northeast U.S. states.

-IF YOU CAN QUICKLY DEPLOY TO NEW JERSEY — OR WANT TO SIGN-UP AS AN VOLUNTEER ON STANDBY, CONTACT:
+IF YOU CAN QUICKLY DEPLOY TO NEW JERSEY — OR WANT TO SIGN-UP AS AN VOLUNTEER ON STANDBY:

 We monitor Irene daily and communicate with FEMA, state EMAs, VMAT, SART and CART, shelters and other NGOs to track animal impacts.
 Evacuations alone cause animal distress.
-Animal shelters are overloaded.
 Red Cross shelters that allow animals need help.
+AUGUST 24-25, 2011

 Current consensus on national VOAD calls that our Disaster Management Director Bonnie Morrison joins is that Hurricane Irene may gain momentum as it heads northeast into New England.
 Bonnie is compiling a directory of animal shelters in potentially effected states, along with contacts for state emergency divisions and VOADs (most of which Kinship Circle is a member).